•

 Lives and works in Rio de Janeiro.

-In a research that encompasses the relationship between society, nature and technology, Regina Vater has developed a complex and sophisticated body of work over the last four decades that contributes significantly to the debate on the emergence of a media ecology in the areas of art and contemporary life.
-The poetic, activist and ecological nature of his work has always been woven into trans-media impulses, where the language of each work presents itself as a further development of the artist interests.
+In a research that encompasses the relationship between society, nature, and technology, Regina Vater has developed a complex and sophisticated body of work over the last four decades that contributes significantly to the debate on the emergence of media ecology in the areas of art and contemporary life.
+The poetic, activist, and ecological nature of his work has always been woven into trans-media impulses, where the language of each work presents itself as a further development of the artist's interests.

 • ROBERT BARRY